-- Both field and fully processed and validated data will be held at the State/Regional Storage Centre - Field data sets will be received within 6 weeks after the month in which the data have been collected. - Fully processed and validated data will be received within three months after the end of the water year and made available for general dissemination.
+- Both field and fully processed and validated data will be held at the State/Regional Storage Centre - Field data sets will be received within 8 weeks after the month in which the data have been collected. - Fully processed and validated data will be received within three months after the end of the water year and made available for general dissemination.
 Only under exceptional circumstances will validated data from the State/Regional Data Storage Centre be retrieved for correction at the State/Regional Data Processing Centre.
-An example would be where gauging in an exceptional flood shows that a previous extrapolation of a rating curve has been incorrect, thus requiring reprocessing of some extreme flood discharges.